osuyah/data_analysis_portfolio/README.md

 - Google Business Intelligent Specialization March 2024 (Credential ID ZK5399RRHBVE).

 ## Work Experience
-Data Analyst  at Ghana Education Service, Awutu Senya District Directorate (October 2019 - September 2023)
+Data Analyst  at Ghana Education Service, Awutu Senya District Directorate (October 2020 - September 2023)
-- Boosted attendance rates by 10% through analysis of attendance patterns with Python.
+- Leverage Python to clean, analyse and visualise large datasets.
+- Leverage on Tableau dashboard to share insight from analysed data with stakeholders on the attendance rate and attrition rate of teachers.
+- Leveraged SQL and Python to organize and analyze an Excel-based student attendance dataset, uncovering key attendance patterns and trends, leading to a 10% increase in overall attendance rates.
-- Improved identification of at-risk students by 25% through a comprehensive Excel database.
+- Assisted the statistics team in improving at-risk students’ identification by 25% by developing a comprehensive Excel database.
+- Assisted the statistics team in improving at-risk students’ identification using Google BIgQuery to manage large datasets, improving the speed of data retrieval by 15%.
-- Enabled informed decision-making with dynamic Excel dashboards visualizing key performance indicators (KPIs) and trends.
+- Facilitated informed decision-making with dynamic Excel dashboards visualizing key performance indicators (KPIs) and trends.
-- Employed SQL queries on an Excel-based student attendance dataset to efficiently organize and analyze data, uncovering key attendance patterns and trends.
-This analysis resulted in a 10% increase in overall attendance rates.
-- Leveraged Tableau to analyze a teacher dataset, identifying key factors influencing retention and attrition rates.
+- Implemented data visualization using Tableau to visualise employee datasets, identifying key factors influencing retention and attrition rates.
 This analysis led to targeted strategies that improved teacher retention by 15% over the academic year.

 ## Projects
 ### Data analysis with Python